 Research on college campuses demonstrates that stress is the number one impediment for academic performance and overall well-being.
 Stress manifests itself in many ways.
-In the body, stress can be experienced as tight muscles, increased heart rate, headaches, and sweating.
+In the body, stress can be experienced as shallow/rapid breathing, increased heart rate, tightening of muscles, headaches and upset stomach.
 In the mind, stress can be experienced as racing thoughts, worrying, irritability, sadness, and even anger.
 Stress also impacts our performance, relationships, sleep and concentration.
 JCU’s Counseling Center offers a variety of resources and information to help you more effectively manage your stress and improve your relaxation skills.

 At the Counseling Center we offer: